-By living life 13 weeks at a time, travel nurses get to choose if they are going to work back to back contracts or if they are going to take time off between contracts, and if so, how much.
+By living life 13 weeks at a time, travel nurses get to choose if they will work back to back contracts or if they are going to take time off between contracts, and if so, how much.
 That’s the beauty of travel nursing!
 You are not restricted by how much time off you have available in time pool, or what you might have earned from your employer.
-You do not have to be limited.
+Travel nurses do not have to be limited.
 You can take as much time as you need/want off between contracts.
 Some people take 2 weeks to rebound and recoup from work.
 High school or college graduations?
 Family vacations?
-Maybe your first grandchild is going to be born and you want to be there for the first 6-8 weeks to help out.
+Maybe your first grandchild will be born, and you want to be there for the first 6-8 weeks to help out.
 Travel nursing affords you the flexibility to pre-plan around and in-between contracts.

-With all new jobs comes the angst of learning your routine, and new policies, new procedures.
+With every new job comes the angst of learning your routine, and new policies, new procedures.
 The amount of time varies from person to person.
 I’ve found that my average is 2-4 weeks.

 For me weeks 4-6 are when I begin to fall into a good groove on the job.
 By now, I can finally find most of the supplies, and I know how to contact the physicians and the pharmacy.
 I have found my confidence and can lose some of the ‘newbie’ jitters.
 This is also the time you can usually start to get to know the staff.
 During the weeks prior, I usually have no extra time as I’m concentrating on getting into my own routine and learn where everything is.
 I finally have time to breathe, and can slow down and say hello to coworkers.
 This is generally when you realize that your contract is already half over!